bitcoin/bitcoin/doc/zmq.md

 ## Remarks

-From the perspective of navcoind, the ZeroMQ socket is write-only; PUB sockets don't even have a read function.
-Thus, there is no state introduced into navcoind directly.
+From the perspective of naviod, the ZeroMQ socket is write-only; PUB sockets don't even have a read function.
+Thus, there is no state introduced into naviod directly.
 Furthermore, no information is broadcast that wasn't already received from the public P2P network.

 No authentication or authorization is done on connecting clients; it